Climate and Average Weather Year Round in Salinas California, United States

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.8 months, from July 31 to October 26, with an average temperature above 58°F. The day of the year with the warmest water is September 21, with an average temperature of 59°F.
+The time of year with warmer water lasts for 2.8 months, from July 31 to October 26, with an average temperature above 58°F. The month of the year in Salinas with the warmest water is September, with an average temperature of 59°F.

-The time of year with cooler water lasts for 2.9 months, from March 13 to June 11, with an average temperature below 55°F. The day of the year with the coolest water is May 1, with an average temperature of 53°F.
+The time of year with cooler water lasts for 2.9 months, from March 14 to June 10, with an average temperature below 55°F. The month of the year in Salinas with the coolest water is April, with an average temperature of 54°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.